 On March 22, Grampians Community Health's new workforce strategy came into effect.

-The strategy included planning around how to ensure sufficient accommodation and make Stawell an attractive place for people to move to.
+The strategy included planning around how to ensure sufficient accommodation for its workers, and how to make Stawell an attractive place to live to big city residents.

 That same day, the Prime Minister announced much of the country would go into lockdown.